gameboy-zero/Gameboy-Zero-Pocket-Button-PCB/README.md

 # Informations
 This button PCB is for the Gameboy Pocket to make a Gameboy Zero or an Arduboy.

-I haven't test this PCB, but it works in theory.
+I haven't tested this PCB, but it works in theory.
 ## Pictures of the PCB
 You find pictures in the PCB pictures folder.
 Also, a pinout for the header is there.
 I'll add text on the PCB in the next revisions.
 ## Contact me